Understanding and Estimating the Execution Time of Quantum Circuits: Data Preparation

 \subsection{Measurement of execution time}

-In order to understand the execution time of quantum programs, build and evaluate our approach for quantum execution time estimation, we execute our subject quantum programs (see \ref{sec:prep:program}) on the selected backends (see \ref{sec:prep:backend}) and measure the execution time.
+In order to understand the execution time of quantum circuits, build and evaluate our approach for quantum execution time estimation, we execute our subject quantum circuits (see \ref{sec:prep:program}) on the selected backends (see \ref{sec:prep:backend}) and measure the execution time.

-\textbf{Measurement of execution time on simulators.} When users want to run a quantum program on a simulator, they need to select a simulator (e.g., \texttt{FakeSherbrooke}) and compile the program with the simulator as the compilation target.
-Then, the compiled program should be submitted to the simulator for execution.
-The total time consumed in the process of execution is what we measure as the execution time of a quantum program on a simulator.
-Qiskit provides an API\footnote{https://docs.quantum.ibm.com/api/qiskit/0.45/execute} that makes it easy to obtain the time used by a simulator to execute a quantum program.
-Each quantum program is executed for 1024 shots on each simulator.
+\textbf{Measurement of execution time on simulators.} When users want to run a quantum circuit on a simulator, they need to select a simulator (e.g., \texttt{FakeSherbrooke}) and compile the circuit with the simulator as the compilation target.
+Then, the compiled circuit should be submitted to the simulator for execution.
+The total time consumed in the process of execution is what we measure as the execution time of a quantum circuit on a simulator.
+Qiskit provides an API\footnote{https://docs.quantum.ibm.com/api/qiskit/0.45/execute} that makes it easy to obtain the time used by a simulator to execute a quantum circuit.
+Each quantum circuit is executed for 1024 shots on each simulator.

-\textbf{Measurement of execution time on quantum computers.} Similarly, when users choose to execute a quantum program on a quantum computer, such as using the \texttt{ibm\_osaka} provided by the IBM Quantum Platform, they need to submit the designed and compiled quantum program to the IBM Quantum Platform, select \texttt{ibm\_osaka} as the quantum computer, and then queue for its execution.
-It is important to note that in order to select quantum computers provided by the IBM Quantum Platform to execute a quantum program, a token must be provided.
+\textbf{Measurement of execution time on quantum computers.} Similarly, when users choose to execute a quantum circuit on a quantum computer, such as using the \texttt{ibm\_osaka} provided by the IBM Quantum Platform, they need to submit the designed and compiled quantum circuit to the IBM Quantum Platform, select \texttt{ibm\_osaka} as the quantum computer, and then queue for its execution.
+It is important to note that in order to select quantum computers provided by the IBM Quantum Platform to execute a quantum circuit, a token must be provided.
 Every IBM Quantum Platform account possesses this token, which grants access to the quantum computers on the platform.
-This token allows users to submit the designed and compiled quantum program to a specified quantum computer for execution.
+This token allows users to submit the designed and compiled quantum circuit to a specified quantum computer for execution.

-Finally, the total time spent during the execution process is what we measure as the execution time of a quantum program on a quantum computer.
+Finally, the total time spent during the execution process is what we measure as the execution time of a quantum circuit on a quantum computer.
 The process of retrieving the execution time is similar to that on a simulator.
 We use the same API to obtain the execution time of quantum circuits on quantum computers as we do for simulators.

-To ensure consistency in results, each quantum program is also executed for 1024 shots on quantum computers.
+To ensure consistency in results, each quantum circuit is also executed for 1024 shots on quantum computers.